vs22202/Dog-Adoption-Portal/README.md

 # IWP-Project-Dog-Shelter
-This is a website i build to make the process of dog adoption easier i.e online and also help users pick the suitable breed for them.
+This is a website I built to make the process of dog adoption easier online and also help users pick the suitable breed for them based on the results of a quiz they can take.
 # Server-Side
 Php
 # Client-Side